06 Nov Foreign Investment In Vietnam – What You Need To Know

 The disadvantages of the single holding structure will occur when selling foreign assets, the parent company will be taxed for the profits.
 The parent company/individual will be exposed to unpredictable foreign risks and faces double-taxation problems.
 Therefore, the third structure – double holding is recommended.

-- Setting up offshore holding company;
+- Setting up an offshore holding company;

 - Collecting holding company documents;